harness/developer-hub/docs/open-source/installation/settings.md

 <!--
 ## GITNESS_HTTP_PROTO

-The HTTP protocol used by Gitness.
+The HTTP protocol used by Harness Open Source.
 Allowed values are `http` or `https`.

 The default is `http`.